imsc-rosetta/imsc-rosetta-specification/documents/japanese.md

 ***Note that `<br/>` MUST be wrapped in `<span>` and that `<span>` MUST be a child of `<p>`***

-Note that as IMSC only supports `tts:shear`, and not tts:lineShear, if you wish to present Japanese text with shear, the preferred presentation style is that the lines are sheared separately, ann so two `<p>` elements are required for two line or two column text.
+Note that as IMSC only supports `tts:shear`, and not tts:lineShear, if you wish to present Japanese text with shear, the preferred presentation style is that the lines are sheared separately, and so two `<p>` elements are required for two line or two column text.

-This presents a further issue with the restriction to ruby postions to be `outside`, as this does not then work for dual row.
+This presents a further issue with the restriction to ruby positions to be `outside`, as this does not then work for dual row.

 We are looking for feedback on these issues.